← Back to mydischarge.org

 - On-device OCR — Photos of your discharge paperwork are read using on-device text recognition (Google ML Kit).
 Photos are never uploaded to any server.

-- On-device PII redaction — Your name, date of birth, Social Security number, insurance IDs, medical record numbers, patient phone numbers, patient email addresses, and patient home addresses are automatically detected and removed on your device before any data is transmitted.
-This uses both pattern-based detection (supporting 15 languages) and natural language processing (NER) to catch names that appear anywhere in the document.
+- On-device PII redaction — Patient names, date of birth, age, Social Security number, insurance IDs, medical record numbers, account numbers, patient phone numbers, patient email addresses, and patient home addresses are automatically detected and removed on your device before any data is transmitted.
+The redactor uses multilingual labels, multiline OCR layouts, repeated-name scrubbing, and fail-closed patterns for unlabeled names, dates, IDs, phones, emails, and addresses.

 - Encrypted on-device storage — Your session data (discharge summary and chat history) is stored in encrypted storage on your device (iOS Keychain / Android Keystore).
 It is never stored on our servers.

-- Chat message redaction — If you type personal information in the chat, it is automatically redacted on your device before being sent to our server.
+- Chat message redaction — If you type personal information in the chat, it is automatically redacted on your device before being stored or sent to our server.

 Only de-identified medical content (diagnosis, medications, follow-up instructions, hospital information) is transmitted to our server for processing.
 We never receive your name, date of birth, age, Social Security number, insurance information, home address, or any other personally identifying information.